 Amidst a tangle of wires, Dr. Zbigniew Religa anxiously watches a screen to see how his patient responds after a heart transplant.
 In the lower right corner, you can see one of his colleagues who helped him with the surgery fallen asleep.
 The surgery lasted for 23 hours.

 Dr. Religa was a pioneer of heart transplantation in Poland, and even though the surgery was considered borderline impossible at the time, he took the chance, and the operation was entirely successful.
 The patient was Tadeusz Żytkiewicz, who died in 2017 – 30 years since the operation, outliving the man who gave him a new heart.

 James Stanfield took this photo in 1987 while covering Poland’s failing and outdated free healthcare system that was reaching a state of national crisis in the 1980s.
 The photograph was selected as the photo of 1987 by the ‘National Geographic’ and was listed among the 100 most important photos in history.

-Dr. Zbigniew Religa was a heavy smoker, and on March 8, 2009 died from lung cancer.
-The funeral was held at the cemetery for non Catholics because Religa was an atheist.
+Dr. Zbigniew Religa was a heavy smoker, and on March 8, 2009, died from lung cancer.
+The funeral was held at the cemetery for non-Catholics because Religa was an atheist.
 His funeral was broadcasted live on television.
-The photographer that took the picture and his patient Zitkevits Tadeusz were both present on the funeral.
-His 88 year old patient was holding the photo taken that day throughout the whole funeral.
+The photographer that took the picture and his patient Zitkevits Tadeusz were both present at the funeral.
+His 88-year-old patient was holding the photo taken that day throughout the whole funeral.

 (Photo credit: James L. Stanfield).